What to Do After CA: 10 Best Career Paths, Courses & Tips

 Responsibilities

-3. As forensic auditors, you may need to advise clients on ways to prevent fraud and to improve their financial reporting and internal controls.
+3. As forensic auditors, you may need to advise clients on ways to prevent fraud and improve their financial reporting and internal controls.

 6. Consultancy